coderefinery/git-collaborative/_episodes/01-remotes.md

 - A clone is a full-fledged repository
 - Think of `git clone` as a `scp -r` "plus"
 - We will see what the "plus" means
-- By cloning we clone all commits, all branches, entire history
+- By cloning we clone all commits, all branches and tags, **entire history**

 ---